-We are glad to share with you the updated FIA Rally Safety Guidelines, which take account of the latest requirements and technical innovations at the start of this new season.
+We are pleased to share with you the 2025 FIA Rally Safety Guidelines, which reflect latest requirements and technical innovations at the start of this new season.

-Launched in 2019, these guidelines are the result of an intensive period of analysis and consultation regarding the safe running of FIA rally events around the world.
-The FIA Safety and Rally departments have worked in close collaboration with members of the FIA Closed Road Commission and the FIA Rally Commission to capture best practices from the FIA World Rally Championship, in a format that is also relevant to FIA Regional and National level rallying.
+Launched in 2019, these guidelines are the result of ongoing, intensive analysis and consultation regarding the safe running of FIA rally events around the world.
+Our Safety and Rally departments have worked in close collaboration with members of the FIA Closed Road Commission and the FIA Rally Commission to gather best practices from the FIA World Rally Championship in a format that is also relevant to FIA Regional and National level rallying.